shengyanli1982/law/README.md

 `LAW` can be used with any implementation of the `io.Writer` interface that requires asynchronous writing, such as `zap`, `logrus`, `klog`, `zerolog`, and more.

-# Advantage
+# Advantages

--   Simple and easy to use
+-   Simple and user-friendly
--   No third-party dependencies
+-   No external dependencies required
--   High performance with low memory usage
+-   High performance with minimal memory usage
--   Optimized for garbage collection
+-   Optimized for efficient garbage collection
--   Supports action callback functions
+-   Supports customizable action callback functions

 # Installation